 Regardless of testing results, symptoms will always outweigh test results.
 Individuals showing symptoms consistent with COVID-19 are presumed positive and should follow the 10 days isolation rule.
 A negative test result does not necessarily mean that an individual does not have COVID-19 and depending upon exposure/symptoms, the individual may still be required to quarantine.

-If your child is experiencing symptoms associated with COVID-19, your child should not come to school.
+If your child is experiencing any symptoms associated with COVID-19 (or any other illness), your student should not come to school.

 When you can return to school after illness:

 EHUMCK is following the latest Georgia Department of Public Health (DPH) Guidance regarding the Return to School Strategy, which is determined based on a person’s health status (March, 2021):

 “DPH recommends a time-based return to school strategy that is determined based on a person’s health status.
 Decisions about “return to school” for persons with confirmed or suspected COVID-19 should be made in the context of local circumstances (community transmission, resource needs, etc.).

 Symptomatic persons with confirmed COVID-19 or suspected COVID-19 can return to school after:

 • At least 10 days† have passed since symptoms first appeared AND